mwelk11/jekyll-now/about.md

 ### Projects

-[Video Game Website](https://github.com/mwelk11/Video-Game-Website): A website that I am continually adding to as I have time.
+**[Video Game Website]**(https://github.com/mwelk11/Video-Game-Website): A website that I am continually adding to as I have time.
 Technologies used are AngularJS (frontend), NodeJS (backend), and mySQL.

-Data Structures: Creating Java data structures from scratch with JUnit tests.
+**Data Structures**: Creating Java data structures from scratch with JUnit tests.
 These include:
    * [Binary Search Tree](https://github.com/mwelk11/BST-Data-Structure)

 ### Contact me